 They saw Visitor, now, accompanied by a second creature, emerging from the mine and taking off into the night.

-The mine was about 257 ft. deep , so big that have underground stables for mules.
+The mine was about 257 ft deep, so big that it has underground stables for mules.

-In that October night, a mob with enough firepower to “have sunk the Spanish fleet”, to ambush the creatures when it returned to the mine.
+In that October night, a mob with enough firepower to “have sunk the Spanish fleet” ambush the creatures when it returned to the mine.

-Right before dawn, the creatures were welcomed by countless bullets fired at their direction.
+Right before dawn, the creatures were welcomed by countless bullets fired in their direction.

-The next day, on October 3rd, 1903 it that “a force of men has been set to work to barricade the mouth of the mine” sealing the creatures inside.
+The next day, on October 3rd, 1903, that “a force of men has been set to work to barricade the mouth of the mine,” sealing the creatures inside.

 The Van Meter Visitors have never seen again.

 The Van Meter Visitors’ identity was never discovered.

 Over one hundred years later, several theories come to try to explain the strange events from those five nights in 1903.

 What could it be, an unknown bird, prehistorical survivor, Alien creature, mass hysteria, or a hoax?